- This blog post was originally published on 1/12/2014 and was updated on 1/18/2019

 2 – The SPF DNS text entry

-The following is an example of a SPF DNS text entry:
+The following is an example of an SPF DNS text entry:

 mydomain.com.
 IN SPF “v=spf1 ip4:192.0.2.0/24 ip4:198.51.100.123 a -all”

-You can find this for most domains by issuing a dig +short <domain> TXT and here is an example:
+You can find this for most domains by issuing a dig +short <domain> TXT.
+Here is an example:

 3 – The DKIM DNS text entry

-The following is an example of an DKIM DNS text entry:
+The following is an example of a DKIM DNS text entry:

 dkim1024._domainkey.mydomain.com.
 86400 IN TXT “v=DKIM1; k=rsa; h=sha1; p=MIGfMA0GCSqGSIb3DQEBAQUAA4GNADCBiQKBgQCrZXNwzXOk0mRqPcgSUOnmVHro rg/BZHybpiBoDS/g6IaMjmVwaQf2E72x9yDBTgiUBtTCqydQRZJ3EbfYfvo+WAHq 2yz6HKR0XCwMDSE2S3brVe7mbV/GPEvnCuFPPEVjbfL4w0tEAd8Seb5h07uVQqy1 Q7jIOnF5fG9AQNd1UQIDAQAB”

-More details on validation of DKIM available here: http://dkimcore.org/tools/keycheck.html
+You can find more details on validation of DKIM available here: